GM-Alex/bashop/README.md

 ## Global variables

-* _args_
- * This is the most important global variable, which is set from the parser.
+* _args_ This is the most important global variable, which is set from the parser.
 * _BASHOP_ROOT_ The dir where bashop is stored.
 * _BASHOP_APP_ROOT_ The dir where the app is stored.
 * _BASHOP_APP_COMMAND_ROOT_ The dir where the app command scripts are stored.
+* _BASHOP_CONFIG_FILE_ If set the config will be written to the file.
+In addition if the file exists bashop will always load the variables to the _BASHOP_CONFIG_ array.
+* _BASHOP_CONFIG_ The bashop config array.

 All other global options which start it an \_ should be not used.
 The are for internal stuff.